wiut-tutor2022/phd_predictive/README.md

 __The pipeline:__ Raw Financial Data is fed to the Graph Database which is additionally structured by the Financial Ontology and updated by the feedback loop from the Machine Learning Engine.
 The latter is used to update the weights of the nodes/relationships in the Graph DB.
 The Graph DB queries output Features that serve the basis for the machine learning-based prediction.
 The output of the latter is fed back to the Graph DB to update the weights.

-## Files List – Use Case 1
+## Files List – Use Case 1 – Company's Bunkruptcy Prediction

 * weights importance uc1.csv – CSV file with Random Forest Feature Importance Prediction Results.
 * BPCM NN v.2.0.py – Python Code of BPCM Neural Network.
 * Company A Fin Indicators.csv – CSV file with Company A data taken from FAME database.
- Company A Fin Ratios.csv – CSV file with Company A data taken from FAME database.
+* Company A Fin Ratios.csv – CSV file with Company A data taken from FAME database.
 * cypher queries uc1.py – Python Code of Feature Selection in Neo4j.
 * feature importance uc1.py – Python Code of Random Forest Feature Importance Prediction.
 * import to neo4j uc1.py – Python Code: Importing the OBP Ontology to Neo4j and Filling the Graph Database with data.